Jayden Daniels pulls off Maryland Miracle; Dak Prescott continues cold streak

 Playing with an injured rib against one of the best defenses in the league, Daniels delivered in the clutch with a 52-yard Hail Mary to Noah Brown for the game winner.
 Daniels finished 21-of-38 for 326 yards, with a touchdown and no interceptions.
 He also ran for 52 yards.

 According to FOX Sports research, Daniels threw the second-longest game-winning touchdown as time expired by a rookie quarterback in the Super Bowl era.
-Only Tim Couch's 56-yard heave for a score to Kevin Johnston on Halloween in 1999 was longer.
+Only Tim Couch's 56-yard heave for a score to Kevin Johnson on Halloween in 1999 was longer.

 George Kittle, TE, 49ers